ethereum/pm/Archive/Fee-Market/Meeting 07.md

 1:09:24
 Tim B:
-And so just so I understand it seems like the next step here on the eviction side is finding is there a good enough heuristic that we could use which might have some failure modes, but that should should work most of the times that right.
+And so just so I understand it seems like the next step here on the eviction side is finding is there a good enough heuristic that we could use which might have some failure modes, but that should work most of the times that right.

 Ansgar:
 Yeah that that's how I would at least see it.